"AI Psychosis" in Context: How Conversation History Shapes LLM Responses to Delusional Beliefs: Discussion

 \subsection{The Architecture of Harm}

-Risk codes did not co-vary uniformly across the unsafe models, and the combinations that emerged produced qualitatively distinct patterns of harm.
-Validation was the enabling condition: once a model treated the user's interpretation as reasonable, the delusional frame became a legitimate basis for further exchange.
-In clinical practice, a core principle of delusion management is to engage the patient's perspective, acknowledging distress without confirming underlying beliefs (Turkington et al., 2006).
+The risk codes – Validation, Elaboration, Behavioural Advice and Misrepresentation – did not co-vary uniformly across the unsafe models, and the combinations that emerged produced qualitatively distinct patterns of harm.
+Validation was the enabling condition: once a model treated the user’s interpretation as reasonable, the delusional frame became a legitimate basis for further exchange.
+In clinical practice, a central principle of delusion management is to engage the patient’s perspective, acknowledging distress without confirming underlying beliefs \cite{ref72}.
 The unsafe models collapsed this distinction.
-Notably, this was a separate process from Elaboration; where Validation confirmed beliefs the user already held, Elaboration extended the frame beyond them, introducing content the user had not provided.
+Notably, this was a separate process from Elaboration; where Validation confirmed beliefs the user already held, Elaboration extended the frame beyond them, introducing content the user had not provided (similar to Kim et al.'s ``structural drift'' \cite{refKim}).
 It could deepen shared worldbuilding with specific mechanisms and explanatory infrastructure, or broaden it by introducing additional narrative elements.
 GPT-4o and Grok 4.1 Fast illustrate how these behaviours interact.
 GPT-4o validated heavily but elaborated comparatively less, reinforcing the user's preoccupations without extending them much further.
 By contrast, Grok was highly validating and aggressively elaborative, becoming an effective co-author of the delusional frame.